jestrella04/Tracker/README.md

 * Yarn for managing frontend dependencies.
 * Webpack for bundling frontend dependencies.

-Run `composer` commnand in the root directory to install all PHP dependencies.
-Run `yarn` command in the root directory to install all frontend dependencies.
+Run `composer` and `yarn` commands in the root directory to install all backend and frontend dependencies.

+For production:
+`composer install --no-dev --optimize-autoloader` `NODE_ENV=production yarn install`

+For development:
+`composer install`
+`yarn install`

 ## Deployment information
+Use Webpack to bundle the project's frontend depencencies together.

+For production:
+`NODE_ENV=production webpack`

+For development:
+`webpack`

 When time has come to upload the application into a production environment, please make sure of the following:

+* Application's directory structure is not accessible from your web server.
-* Your virtual host document root is pointing to the application's `public/` directory.
+* Your virtual host document root is pointing to the application's `public/` directory (Or you can just create a symlink).
 * Directory `logs/` is web writeable.